MarvinXLII/OctopathTravelerJobRandomizer/README.md

 The "Skills" shuffler is a bit risky for Chapter 1, as neighther enemy nor boss weaknesses are considered at this point.
-With this option, you MIGHT be better off starting from a saved game after beating all of the first chapters.
+With this option, you MIGHT be better off starting from a saved game after beating some of the first chapters.

 Both "Support Skills" and "Costs" should be safe options for a full